Visual impairment: Temporary vision impairment

-Vision impairment for a few seconds, or minutes, may occur due to any of a variety of causes, some serious and requiring medical attention.
+Vision impairment for a few seconds or minutes may occur due to any of a variety of causes, some serious and requiring medical attention.

 Health effects

 General functioning

 Visual impairments may take many forms and be of varying degrees.
 Visual acuity alone is not always a good predictor of an individual's function.
 Someone with relatively good acuity (e.g., 20/40) can have difficulty with daily functioning, while someone with worse acuity (e.g., 20/200) may function reasonably well if they have low visual demands.

-It is also important to note that best-corrected visual acuity differs from presenting visual acuity; a person with a "normal" best corrected acuity can have "poor" presenting acuity (e.g. individual who has uncorrected refractive error).
+Best-corrected visual acuity differs from presenting visual acuity; a person with a "normal" best corrected acuity can have "poor" presenting acuity (e.g. individual who has uncorrected refractive error).
 Thus, measuring an individual's general functioning depends on one's situational and contextual factors, as well as access to treatment.

 The American Medical Association has estimated that the loss of one eye equals 25% impairment of the visual system and 24% impairment of the whole person; total loss of vision in both eyes is considered to be 100% visual impairment and 85% impairment of the whole person.

 Some people who fall into this category can use their considerable residual vision – their remaining sight – to complete daily tasks without relying on alternative methods.
 The role of a low vision specialist (optometrist or ophthalmologist) is to maximize the functional level of a patient's vision by optical or non-optical means.
 Primarily, this is by use of magnification in the form of telescopic systems for distance vision and optical or electronic magnification for near tasks.

 People with significantly reduced acuity may benefit from training conducted by individuals trained in the provision of technical aids.
 Low vision rehabilitation professionals, some of whom are connected to an agency for the blind, can provide advice on lighting and contrast to maximize remaining vision.
-These professionals also have access to non-visual aids, and can instruct patients in their uses.
+These professionals also have access to non-visual aids and can instruct patients in their use.